 If you want to reach more readers and make more money, the Alliance of Independent Authors (ALLi) recommends that you publish your POD print books on both KDP Print (Amazon’s print-on-demand service) and IngramSpark (Ingram’s print-on-demand service developed specifically for indie authors), simultaneously.
 This article explains how and why.
 Our thanks to Debbie Young and Sarah Holroyd of Sleeping Cat Books for major contributions to this post.

 Post updated 21st August 2021

-Both Amazon and Ingram are valued partner members of ALLi, and both have been significant enablers of the development of digital self-publishing for authors.
-In a world where print on demand makes so much sense for so many reasons, it’s not surprising that these two services are at the heart of most indie authors’ paperback sales operation
+Both Amazon and IngramSpark are valued partner members of ALLi, and both have been significant enablers of digital print publishing for authors.
+In a world where print-on-demand makes so much sense for so many reasons, it’s not surprising that these two services are at the heart of most indie authors’ print sales operations.

 - keeping expensive inventory